 Listing.
-Species may be listed on the initiative of the appropriate Secretary or by petition from a state or federal agency - including FWS or NMFS, another entity or an individual.
+Species may be listed on the initiative of the appropriate Secretary or by petition from an individual, group, or state agency.
 The Secretary must decide whether to list the species based only on the best available scientific and commercial information, after an extensive series of procedural steps to ensure public participation and the collection of information.
-In making the decision as to whether a species needs the protections of the Act, the Secretary may not take into account the economic effects that listing may have; economic and other considerations are taken into account in structuring alternatives for assisting the species.
-(See CRS Report RL30792, The Endangered Species Act: Consideration of Economic Factors, for an analysis of when and where the ESA does allow consideration of economic factors.)
+In making the decision as to whether a species needs the protections of the ESA, the Secretary may not take into account the economic effects that listing may have; economic and other considerations are taken into account in structuring alternatives for assisting the species.
+(See CRS Report RL30792, The Endangered Species Act: Consideration of Economic Factors, for an analysis of when and how the ESA allows consideration of economic factors.)

 Critical Habitat.
 With certain exceptions, if a species is listed, the appropriate Secretary must designate critical habitat (CH) - areas where the species is currently found or which might provide additional habitat for the species recovery.
 However, if the publication of this information is not "prudent" because it could harm the species (e.g., by encouraging vandals or collectors), the appropriate Secretary may decide not to designate CH.
 The appropriate Secretary may also postpone designation for up to one year if the information is not determinable (16 U.S.C.
 1533).
-As a practical matter, CH has not been designated for many listed species in large part because of a FWS regulation a court has found to be an unlawful interpretation of the Act in that it does not take into account the recovery of listed species.
-While any area, whether or not federally owned, may be designated as CH, private land is affected by designation primarily if some federal action (e.g., license, loan, permit, etc.) is also involved, such that "consultation" is necessary.
+As a practical matter, CH has not been designated for many listed species in large part because FWS prefers to allocate scarce resources to the listing of new species.
+In addition, a court has found an FWS regulation to be an unlawful interpretation of the ESA in that it does not take into account the recovery plans of listed species (Sierra Club v.
+U.S. Fish and Wildlife Service, 245 F. 3d 434 (5th Cir.
+2001)).
+While any area, whether or not federally owned, may be designated as CH, private land primarily is affected by CH designation if some federal action (e.g., license, loan, permit, etc.) is also involved, such that "consultation" between federal agencies is necessary.
 Federal agencies must avoid "adverse modification" of CH, either through their own actions or activities that are federally approved or funded.

 Recovery Plans.
 The appropriate Secretary must develop recovery plans for the conservation and survival of listed species.
 At first, recovery plans tended to cover birds and mammals, but a 1988 amendment forbade the Secretary from favoring particular taxonomic groups (16 U.S.C.
 1533).
-The ESA and regulations provide little detail on the requirements for recovery plans, and these plans are not binding on federal agencies or others.
+The ESA and its regulations provide little detail on the requirements for recovery plans, and these plans are not binding on federal agencies or others.

 Land Acquisition and Cooperation.
 The federal government may acquire land to conserve (recover) endangered and threatened species, and money from the Land and Water Conservation Fund may be appropriated for this acquisition (16 U.S.C.
 1534).
 The appropriate Secretary must cooperate with the states in conserving protected species and must enter into cooperative agreements to assist states in their endangered species programs, if the programs meet certain specified standards.
 If there is a cooperative agreement, the states may receive federal funds to implement the program, but the states must normally provide a minimum 25% matching amount.
-Under the 1988 amendments, a fund was created to provide for the state grants.
+Under the 1988 amendments, a fund was authorized to provide for the state grants.
 While the authorized size of the fund is determined according to a formula, money from the fund still requires annual appropriation (16 U.S.C.
 1535).